emojihunt/emojihunt/README.md

 it.
 Then, you will need to export the path to the file (on Linux).
 For other operating systems, see the
 [official Google docs](https://cloud.google.com/docs/authentication/production#passing_variable).

+The service account will also need access to the sheet.
+Either the sheet can be public to the world, or the sheet can be shared with the service account email address.